icgc-argo/platform-ui/README.md

 ### Writing commits

-To keep commit messages consistent, we use [gitmoji-cli](https://www.npmjs.com/package/gitmoji-cli), available as a dev dependency
+To keep commit messages consistent, we use [gitmoji](https://gitmoji.dev).
+To easily access emojis on Mac, press ctrl+cmd+space.

-- `npm run commit` will start interactive commit tool
-- configuring gitmoji-cli: `npm run gitmoji-config`

 ### Type checking